-Pls 208

-Pls 100 American National Government

-(160) Study of the foundations, structures, functions of the executive, legislative and judicial branches of the government and their inter-relations with the popular processes of government.

-Total ......180 credits

-Pls 190 Introduction to Politics 5 credits (150) Government organization and approaches to basic political problems in a variety of cultural, social, and economic contexts.
-Domestic and foreign causes of the behavior of leaders, parties, pressure groups, and ordinary citizens.

-Pls 202 Government and the Economy 5 credits (214) Government regulation and promotion of business, agricultural, labor and consumer interests.
-The regulatory agencies.
-Government corporations, anti-poverty programs.
-Government economic stabilization policies, critique of American capitalism.
+Pls 100 American National Government 5 credits (160) Study of the foundations, structures, executive, legislative and judicial bran ernment and their inter-relations with cesses of government. nches of the gov- Pls 190 Introduction to Politics 5 credits (150) Government organization and approact itical problems in a variety of cultural, nomic contexts.
+Domestic and foreig behavior of leaders, parties, pressure of nary citizens. social, and eco- Pis 202 (214) Government and the Economy Government regulation and promotion cultural, labor and consumer interest agencies.
+Government corporations, a grams.
+Government economic stabi s.
+The regulatory anti-poverty pro-

-The Judicial Process Overview of the role of law and the judiciary in American political life; the powers and limitations of the judiciary; individual rights in legal conflicts; study of selected key cases.
+Pis 208 The Judicial Process 5 credits (280)Overview of the role of law and the judiciary in American political life; the powers and limitations of the judiciary; individual rights in legal conflicts; study of selected key cases.
 Designed especially for non-majors.

-- Pls 210 Introduction to Local and State Politics 5 credits
+Pls 210 Introduction to Local and State Politics 5 credits Examination of structures and functions of political institutions at local, state, county and special district levels, especially legislative, executive and judicial systems.

-Examination of structures and functions of political institutions at local, state, county and special district levels, especially legislative, executive and judicial systems. - Pls 230 Industrial Democracies 5 credits Social divisions, participation, policy processes in West Europe, North America, and Japan.
-Popular values, power distribution, and the future of democracy. - Pls 253 Introduction to Political Philosophy 5 credits (289) An overview of political ideas from East to West, from Plato to present; application of these ideas to contemporary society. - Pls 260 Introduction to International Politics 5 credits (249) Analysis of the dynamic forces in international relations; power nationalism, sovereignty, colonialism, imperialism, theories of war and peace.
+Pls 230 Industrial Democracies 5 credits Social divisions, participation, policy processes in West Europe, North America, and Japan.
+Popular values, power distribution, and the future of democracy.

+Introduction to Political Philosophy Pls 253 5 credits (289)An overview of political ideas from East to West, from Plato to present; application of these ideas to contemporary society.

+Pls 260 Introduction to International Politics 5 credits (249) Analysis of the dynamic forces in international relations; power nationalism, sovereignty, colonialism, imperialism, theories of war and peace.
-Pls 291 Special Topics 1-5 credits

-Pls 292 Special Topics 1-5 credits

-Pls 293 Special Topics 1-5 credits

-- (374) The American Presidency 5 credits Analysis of powers of American presidents: relationship with Congress, bureaucracy, judiciary, private sector and with foreign governments. - (324) Political Parties and Interest Groups 5 credits Theories, organization, strategy and leadership of American political parties, campaigns and party leadership.
-Role of interest groups in the American political process. - (372) Urban Politics and Public Policy 5 credits Problems of large American cities with special emphasis on transportation, housing, public safety and planning problems.
-Fiscal problems of American cities; public school politics. - Pls 330 Soviet Union 5 credits Goals, structures, and processes of Soviet oligarchic rule.
-Social changes, economic dilemmas, ethnic conflict, law, dissent, and welfare. - Pls 335 Welfare States and Planned Societies 5 credits Politics of social planning in Sweden, Britain, US, and other welfare states.
+- Pls 291 Special Topics 1-5 credits Pls 292 Special Topics 1-5 credits Pls 293 Special Topics 1-5 credits - PIs 301 The American Presidency 5 credits (374) Analysis of powers of American presidents: relationship with Congress, bureaucracy, judiciary, private sector and with foreign governments. - Pis 304 Political Parties and Interest Groups 5 credits (324) Theories, organization, strategy and leadership of American political parties, campaigns and party leadership.
+Role of interest groups in the American political process. - Pls 310 Urban Politics and Public Policy 5 credits (372) Problems of large American cities with special emphasis on transportation, housing, public safety and planning problems.
+Fiscal problems of American cities; public school politics.

+Pls 330 Soviet Union

+5 credits Goals, structures, and processes of Soviet oligarchic rule.
+Social changes, economic dilemmas, ethnic conflict, law, dissent, and welfare.

+- Pls 335 Welfare States and Planned Societies 5 credits Politics of social planning in Sweden, Britain, US, and other welfare states.
 Health care, pensions, urban planning, economic regulation.
-Public goods and private choices. - Pls 337 Politics of Developing Countries 5 credits Emergence of nationalism, resistance and conflict in the modernization process, economic modernization, patterns and problems of political development. - Pls 353 Topics in Political Philosophy 5 credits Enduring problems in political philosophy will be critically examined through the systematic thought of great theorists from Plato through Hegel. - Pls 354 Western Marxism 5 credits Critical examination of the political and social philosophy of Karl Marx and selected interpretations of his philosophy.
+Public goods and private choices. - Pls 337 Politics of Developing Countries 5 credits Emergence of nationalism, resistance and conflict in the modernization process, economic modernization, patterns and problems of political development. - Pls 353 Topics in Political Philosophy 5 credits Enduring problems in political philosophy will be critically examined through the systematic thought of great theorists from Plato through Hegel.

+Pls 354 Western Marxism

+5 credits Critical examination of the political and social philosophy of Karl Marx and selected interpretations of his philosophy.